raptor09010/Micropython-Esp32-BLE-Keyboard-clicker/README.md

 ESP32-S2 / ESP32-S3 recommended.
 # Instalation instructions
 - Copy one of the hid_services library into your lib directory (hid_services.mpy is recomended)
-- have the latest micropython build for best results

 ### Libraries
 Required modules: